 Playing Ruy Lopez: The Worrall Attack

-The popularity of 1…e5 has increased greatly in the recent years.
+Worrall Attack of the Ruy Lopez: The popularity of 1…e5 has increased greatly in recent years.
 For a long time, this response against white’s move 1.e4 was considered a less ambitious option for black than, for example, The Sicilian Defense.
-However, times have changed, so has the way we perceive 1…e5 nowadays.
+However, times have changed, and so has the way we perceive 1…e5 nowadays.

-In this article we would like to present an ”almost forgotten” weapon for white as a good alternative to play from time to time: The Worrall Attack.
+In this article, we would like to present an ”almost forgotten” weapon for white as a good alternative to playing from time to time: The Worrall Attack.
 This variation usually starts after the moves:

 1.e4 e5 2.Nf3 Nc6 3.Bb5 a6 4.Ba4 Nf6 5.Qe2